-5. Rate-of-growth control
+5. Controlling the rate of growth

 Some communities establish a cap on the number of residential building permits that can be issued in each quarter or each year.
 A similar cap on commercial permits could be established so that commercial development does not outpace residential growth.